Social Icons

 Directed by Peter Faiman

-When Dutch kicks off, you are left wondering the way the movie will turn.
-Maybe it will turn the way you will expect or bring with it many different angles you will not expect from a movie like this.
-Well it did the later.
-Dutch brought with it many angles to comedy that I did not expect and even though it was not a superb or great movie I had fun watching it.
+When Dutch kicks off, you’re left wondering how the movie will turn out.
+Maybe it’ll go the way you expect, or maybe it’ll bring with it many different angles you wouldn’t expect from a movie like this.
+Well, it did the latter.
+Dutch brought with it many angles to comedy that I didn’t expect, and even though it wasn’t a superb or great movie, I had fun watching it, and you will too.

-The Dutch character was a total surprise in the movie in the way he handled himself and the way he was handled by Doyle a child he is supposed to care for.
-The two started a drive to California which ended up being much like a hitchhiker ride to California.
-The whole bonding thing between the two did not look anywhere like it was going to happen as the movie pulled in closer to the garage for an end to a cool ride.
+The Dutch character was a total surprise in the movie, both in the way he handled himself and the way he was handled by Doyle, the child he’s supposed to care for.
+The two started a drive to California, which ended up being more like a hitchhiker’s journey than a straightforward road trip.
+The whole bonding thing between the two didn’t look like it was going to happen as the movie pulled closer to the end of its cool ride.
+However, in the ending, we witnessed a strong bond forming and a firm eye-opener for Doyle’s character.

-The bonding session started with an attack on Dutch, which led to Dutch tying Doyle up and dragging him to the car.
+The bonding session started with an attack on Dutch, which led to him tying Doyle up and dragging him to the car.

+The journey, which was meant to be a joyride, ended up being a disaster, and we’re privileged to see how Dutch plans to break the kid and how the kid plans to break Dutch.
 Dutch has bad ratings on Rotten Tomatoes from critics, but the audience poll on it was much better.
-When it came to financial returns the movie was a flop back in 1991.
+When it came to financial returns, the movie was a flop back in 1991.

 0 comments: